phumyatt/OSS-project/README.md

 License

 This project is licensed under the MIT License - see the LICENSE file for details.
+This project doesn't work in visual studio app sometime in my computer but sometime does.
+I don't know what is the problem.
+But my project works in spyder app really well so if you can't run the code in vs please try in spyder app.

 ![screeenshot1](https://github.com/user-attachments/assets/d418ca6d-50e3-458e-bc21-270132d08e13)<img width="798" alt="Screenshot 2" src="https://github.com/user-attachments/assets/078bc534-b6e0-4a5f-b395-b7d059f91877">